 Reactor Safety Considerations

 Additional points can come from the reactor safety where the decay heat production and the radiological source term are important parameters.
 First indications for this parameters can be given by comparing the SNF composition directly after unloading from the reactor with the one after 10 years after unloading.
-Figure 9 indicates Curium as by far the major contributor to the summed decay heat directly after shutdown of a LWR.
+Fig 9 indicates Curium as by far the major contributor to the summed decay heat directly after shutdown of a LWR.
 A fast reactor system has potential to change this since the Curium production in a fast reactor is typically lower than in a LWR.
 In general, the decay heat production directly after shutdown follows very close the fission yield curve, thus a significant change is not to be expected by the selective demand driven salt clean-up.
 For a more detailed investigation the development of the summed decay heat energy could give some hints to identify critical elements.

-Figure 9: Comparison of the summed decay energy of SNF directly after unloading and after 10 years of storage based on calculation results of FISPIN
+Fig 9: Comparison of the summed decay energy of SNF directly after unloading and after 10 years of storage based on calculation results of FISPIN

-The summed activity directly after shutdown (Figure 10) follows the fission yield distribution, too.
+The summed activity directly after shutdown (Fig 10) follows the fission yield distribution, too.
 A second peak is given by the actinides which have either been inserted or been bred in the reactor.
 Based on this distribution it is almost impossible to identify elements which could be attractive to be separated to reduce the activity level.
 A decision on separating elements to reduce the radiological source term would have been taken based on the time dependent reduction of the activity due to decay, on the radiological consequences of release of the elements in an accident leading to a release, and on possible release pathes.
 This will depend on possible accident scenarios as well on possible release scenarios which can only be identified when a detailed design of the reactor system including the salt clean-up is available.

-Figure 10: Comparison of the summed activity of SNF directly after unloading and after 10 years of storage based on calculation results of FISPIN
+Fig 10: Comparison of the summed activity of SNF directly after unloading and after 10 years of storage based on calculation results of FISPIN

 However, some specific of molten salt reactors have to be kept in mind when discussing about the decay heat production and the radiological source term.
 A molten salt reactor won’t accumulate all fission products in the core.
 A significant part of the gaseous and volatile fission products will evaporate during operation and have to be captured in the off-gas system.
 Thus only a part of the sources will be in the core, another part will be accumulated in the off-gas system and has to be treated safely there.